flexie/eas-4803-8803-ccs/docs/reading.md

 - From the main text by Ringrose[@ringrose2020store] read Chapter 1 and Chapter 2 until section 2.3, which was discussed during Lecture 1.
 - In preparation of Lecture 2, read pages 17-29 from [Chapter 2](https://www.dropbox.com/s/10jxkl4sqz9cpno/chapter2gueguen.pdf?dl=0) of Gueguen[@gueguen1994introduction] (for more background see also [Chapter 1](https://www.dropbox.com/s/gas1x4fswnhno3w/chapter1gueguen.pdf?dl=0)).
 Also read sections 2.3.1 and 2.3.2 of the main text by Ringrose[@ringrose2020store].
 - In preparation of Lecture 3, Ringrose[@ringrose2020store] book section 2.3.1 until 2.3.4 and pages 30-39 from [Chapter 2](https://www.dropbox.com/s/10jxkl4sqz9cpno/chapter2gueguen.pdf?dl=0) of Gueguen[@gueguen1994introduction].
+- In preparation of Lecture 5, Ringrose[@ringrose2020store] book section 2.3.5 until 2.4.5.
 <!-- [here](https://www.dropbox.com/s/o7mveowljkwho28/chapter5gueguen.pdf?dl=0). -->

 ### Additional material